The Probability of Life2020 Mar 27

 In the thought experiment of a life-searching universe, the mechanism for recognizing successful searches was given for free without a mechanism.
 Here, evolution “taking over” is finally just taking on that necessary task.
 This means that the context has not changed for the better from the original thought experiment.
-In fact it is much worse because the for-free recognition mechanism was up to full Planck speed, but an evolutionary mechanism will have a recognition interval on the order of seconds to years and generally also it does not do a very good job of recognizing fitness.
+In fact it is much worse because the for-free recognition mechanism was up to full Planck speed (about 1e43 times a second), but an evolutionary mechanism is much much slower.
+Practically it will now have a recognition interval on the order of several seconds to years and also generally it does a poor job of recognizing fitness (it often won't choose correctly).

 Note that if the CBT was only something ordinary, then more than one variation or kind of toolkit should have evolved.
 That fact that there is only one CBT is evidence that the CBT is spectacularly special.